FlaxEngine/FlaxDocs/manual/ui/tutorials/create-ui.md

 ## 2. Create a `UIControl`

-Follow the same steps as in the previous steps, except now create a [UI Control](../control/index.md) actor that represents a single GUI control.
+Follow the same steps as in the previous step, except now create a [UI Control](../control/index.md) actor that represents a single GUI control.
 Add it as a child to the *UI Canvas* (as shown in a picture below).

 ![Spawn Control](media/spawn-control.png)